gportay/cqfd6/README.md

 should be a member of in the container.
 You can either use the `group:gid` format, or simply specify the `group` name if it exists either in the host or inside the docker image.

-`flavors` (optional): the list of build flavors (see below).
-Each flavor has its own command just like `build.command`.
-This property is now automatically deduced from the flavors sections of `.cqfdrc`.

 `dockerfile` (optional): the path to the `Dockerfile`.
 The path is relative to the project directory (i.e. the parent directory of `.cqfd`).
 By default, cqfd